 SSR-FCN is implemented in Tensorflow, and trained with a constant learning rate of (1e-3) with a mini-batch size of 128.
-The objective function, $\mathcal{L}$ , is minimized using Adam optimizer [62].
+The objective function, \mathcal{L} , is minimized using Adam optimizer [57].
 It takes 20 epochs to converge.
 Following [1], we randomly initialize all the weights of the convolutional layers using a normal distribution of 0 mean and 0.02 standard deviation.
 We restrict the self-supervised regions to be at least 1/4 of the entire image, that is, $MIN{region}=64$ and at most $MAX{region}=256$ which is the size of the global face image.
 Data augmentation during training involves random horizontal flips with a probability of 0.5.
-We train and test our proposed method on a single Nvidia GTX 1080Ti GPU.
-For evaluation, we compute the attack scores for all frames in a video and temporally average them to obtain the final classification score.
+For evaluation, we compute the spoofness scores for all frames in a video and temporally average them to obtain the final classification score.
+For all experiments, we use a threshold of 0.5 as our live/spoof decision threshold.